 Low-income solar programs provide a great opportunity for states and municipalities to incorporate workforce development requirements that provide job training opportunities and direct pathways to employment in solar for local workers.
 Solar is a rapidly expanding industry, with a sustained job growth over the last seven years, and it is a strong employer of minorities and veterans.

 Low-income solar programs with a workforce development component should include the following components:

 - Outreach to community colleges, job training organizations, housing authorities and other entities that serve lower-income and minority populations;

-- Hands-on training opportunities that prepare individuals for jobs in the industry; and
+- Hands-on training opportunities, including both paid (ideal!) and unpaid, that prepare individuals for jobs in the industry;

 - Partnerships with the industry to promote hiring.